Good Bye, Lenin!: Adaptation

 An unofficial spiritual Indian remake of Good Bye, Lenin! was released 17 years later in the form of the Hindi-language comedy-drama Doordarshan, also referred to by its changed title Door Ke Darshan; written and directed by Gagan Puri, it explores a family's attempts to recreate a bygone era to prevent the family matron from suffering a shock when she recovers 30 years after having fallen into coma.

-In Japan, Masaki Aiba of the music group Arashi will play the role of Alex in the stage version scheduled for Spring 2025.
+In Japan, Masaki Aiba of the music group Arashi played the role of Alex in a stage version scheduled for Spring 2025, directed by Satoshi Kamimura.
+The play ran from March 9 – March 31, 2025 at Tokyo's Parco Theater, April 5 – April 7, 2025 at Fukuoka's Canal City Theater and April 11 – April 15, 2025 at Osaka's Morinomiya Piloti Hall.